wrattler/wrattler/client/public/HowTo_Run_usecases.md

 tn this case the data file is read from in the R code and should be copied to `server/R`:

+This is the sample needed to run this challenge:

     *  "anon_public_d.RData"

 After copying the files in the server, just run and build the containers with